 The maneuverability of the vessel shall be checked by conducting the following trials:

-Turning Circle ─ The vessel shall be turned to hard star-board and the time taken to make a full circle and the approximate diameter of the turning circle so made shall be recorded.
+Turning Circle — The vessel shall be turned to hard star-board and the time taken to make a full circle and the approximate diameter of the turning circle so made shall be recorded.
 The tests shall be repeated turning the vessel to hard port.
 The turning circle dia. shall not exceed 3.5 L, where L is the length of ship;

 While describing the turning circle, the vessel shall be going full ahead, that is, the engine control shall be set at the position which gives 100 percent rpm on a straight run;

-Crash Stop Ahead and Crash Stop Astern Test ─ The ability of the vessel to come to a stop in case of emergency shall be tested by suddenly stopping the engine and then putting it to full astern; and
+Crash Stop Ahead and Crash Stop Astern Test — The ability of the vessel to come to a stop in case of emergency shall be tested by suddenly stopping the engine and then putting it to full astern; and

-Steering Gear ─ The steering gear shall be checked for its reliability by recording the time taken to go from hard port to hard star-board and vice-versa while the ship is going full speed ahead, Likewise the steering gear shall also be tested while going astern.
+Steering Gear — The steering gear shall be checked for its reliability by recording the time taken to go from hard port to hard star-board and vice-versa while the ship is going full speed ahead, Likewise the steering gear shall also be tested while going astern.

 Means shall be provided to operate the rudder directly by manual power in case of failure of the control mechanism of the Steering gear